Board of Directors

 From 2008 to 2012, Lauren worked for Heartland Alliance’s Refugee & Immigrant Community Services (RICS) in Chicago, an organization that resettles 250-300 refugees per year.
 At RICS she held several positions, focusing on refugee resettlement and human trafficking, especially in the areas of quality management and assurance; case management; internship program creation, implementation and evaluation; curriculum and module creation for staff competency trainings in confidentiality, cultural competency, human rights, emergency preparedness, and risk management; and curriculum creation in the areas of job development and English as a Foreign Language for refugee program participants.
 She also provided Spanish interpretation and case management for survivors of torture and victims of trafficking for Heartland Alliance’s Northern-Tier Anti-Trafficking Coalition.
 From 2010 to 2012, she acted as the Chicago-area refugee services liaison for the Homelessness Prevention and Rapid Re-housing Program, an ARRA-funded initiative that provided over $35 million in funds to help Chicago families find new homes or stay in their current homes.

 Prior to becoming a board member, Lauren provided consulting services to RSN from late 2013 to early 2014.
-She currently lives in Istanbul, Turkey.
+She currently lives in Istanbul, where she is an active volunteer providing medical and social counseling to refugees at a drop-in center.

 Laura Garr is an attorney at White & Case LLP in the firm’s Disputes practice group.
 She received her B.A. from Fordham University with a double major of Philosophy and International Political Economy.
 She worked for several years in New York City providing case management assistance to persons experiencing homelessness.
 She thereafter obtained her law degree from Fordham University School of Law with a focus on International Human Rights, Public Interest, and Social Justice.
 She has lived and worked in Ecuador on poverty alleviation at El Centro del Muchacho Trabajador and on environmental and human rights law for indigenous peoples impacted by extractive industry practices in the Amazon rainforest.
 With the Walter Leitner Human Rights Clinic Laura traveled to India working on sex-worker rights and most recently to South Africa, with a focus on economic and social barriers to LGBT refugees.
 She has co-authored several policy reports on international law and human rights, with a focus on refugees and indigenous rights.